roshashaik2326/Ai-Agent-Project/healthcare.md

 - **Author:** [roshashaik2326](https://github.com/roshashaik2326)
 - **Issues & Feature Requests:** Please use [GitHub Issues](https://github.com/roshashaik2326/Ai-Agent-Project/issues)
 - **Pull Requests:** Contributions are welcome!
 Fork the repo, add your improvements, and submit a PR.
-- **Community:** For discussions, best practices, and collaborations, use the repository’s Discussions tab.
+- **Community:** For discussions and collaborations, see the repository Discussions tab.

 ---

 > For questions or suggestions regarding Healthcare XAI, contact via GitHub.
-Thank you for contributing to more transparent and trustworthy AI in healthcare!
+Thank you for helping make AI in healthcare more transparent and trustworthy!